How to use Call Screen to block spam calls on Google Pixel - How smart Technology changing lives

 Ending spam calls is the dream of any user.
-Cell phone and insurance companies calling from an unidentified number and ruining naps or interrupting activities can drive even the most patient out of their minds.
-Fortunately, the Google Assistant includes a new anti-spam feature exclusive to Google Pixel devices: Call Screen.
+Cell phone companies and insurers calling from an unidentified number and ruining naps or interrupting activities can drive even the most patient of their nerves.
+Fortunately, the Google Assistant includes a new exclusive anti-spam feature on Google Pixel devices: Call Screen.

 Spam advertising calls are one of the biggest complaints from mobile phone users

 The Call Screen function answers the call and asks for you, the reason for it.
-You do not need a connection to WiFi or mobile data to screen calls.
-It does not use the Google database against spam numbers, since the calls made by robots are automatically discarded.
+You do not need a WiFi or mobile data connection to filter calls.
+It does not use the Google database against spam numbers, since calls made by robots are automatically discarded.

-In the case of Call Screen, the Google Assistant will ask the human on the other end of the line, the reason for your call.
-Depending on the answer, you can have the assistant ask other questions, or ask that they call back later.
+In the case of Call Screen, the Google Assistant will ask the human on the other end of the line, the reason for their call.
+Depending on the answer, you can have the assistant ask other questions, or ask them to call back later.
 If it is not a spam call, you can answer at any time and continue the conversation.

-The devices OG Pixel, Pixel 6 Pro, Pixel 6a, Pixel 7, and Pixel 7 Pro can use this new feature.
-However, at the moment it is only available in some countries, as a trial: Australia, Canada, France, Germany, Ireland, Italy, Japan, Spain, United Kingdom and United States.
+The devices OG Pixel, Pixel 6 Pro, Pixel 6a, Pixel 7 and Pixel 7 Pro can use this new function.
+However, at the moment it is only available in a few countries, as a trial: Australia, Canada, France, Germany, Ireland, Italy, Japan, Spain, the United Kingdom and the United States.

-While the feature is originally intended to deal with spam calls, it can also be configured to deal with unknown numbers or calls when we are on another activity.
-Instead of losing the call, we can make the Google Assistant take over.
+While the feature is originally intended to deal with spam calls, it can also be configured to deal with unknown numbers or calls when we’re in another activity.
+Instead of missing the call, we can have the Google Assistant take over.

 Customize Call Screen behavior